Helping you make the most of your academic and personal life at SGS College

 Advice about accessing universal credit/Employment and Support allowance for a loan

 The SGS Wellbeing Service is a team of specialist individuals who can support you to achieve your potential.
 The team includes:

 - Filton, Room CG24

 - WISE, Room G32

 - Email us at [email protected] (learners studying at Bristol Campuses) or [email protected] (learners studying at Stroud Campus)

 Information, Advice and Guidance

-Each curriculum department at the College has its own education and well-being mentors who can offer you:
+Each curriculum department at the College has its own Education & Wellbeing Mentor who can offer you: